 - Tours of local aquaculture/hydroponics facilities

 For students unable to attend the classroom course at Cornell, we offer the Distance Learning Course Packet.
-This includes: the text, Recircualating Aquaculture by Timmons and Ebeling (2nd edition), a CD consisting of lecture presentations used in the Classroom Course.
+This includes: the text, Recircualating Aquaculture by Timmons and Ebeling (3rd edition), a thumb drive consisting of lecture presentations used in the Classroom Course.
 There are four self-graded quizzes and a final exam that you send to Dr. Timmons, to receive a certificate.

 Dr. Michael Timmons firstname.lastname@example.org Cornell University, Biological & Environmental Engineering, 302 Riley-Robb Hall, Ithaca, NY 14853; Phone: (607) 255-1630 Fax: (607) 255-4449